arushi-agrawal/BALROG/README.md

-# Wiki-BALROG: Enhancing Language Model Agents Through Retrieval-Augmented Game Knowledge
+# wiki-BALROG: Enhancing Language Model Agents Through Retrieval-Augmented Game Knowledge

 BALROG is a novel benchmark evaluating agentic LLM and VLM capabilities on long-horizon interactive tasks using reinforcement learning environments.
 We introduce Wiki-BALROG that enhances the LLMs by dynamically integrating game knowledge from the NetHack Wiki into the BALROG agents.
 Our agents outperform the benchmarks set by [BALROG](https://arxiv.org/abs/2411.13543).